MIIPS Program Details: 16 Month Format

 Practical Experience: Summer Internships

-All MIIPS Advanced students complete a summer internship to put their skills learned to use in a practical, hands-on setting.
-Students often land internships at companies like Adobe, Google, Honda, and more.
+All MIIPS Advanced students complete a summer internship to put skills learned to use in a practical, hands-on setting.
+Students often land internships at leading organizations like Adobe, Google, Honda, Apple, Walmart and more.

 Learning By Doing: Past Student Projects